In the case of Newpark Resources Inc. (NYSE: NR), what's next? - The Dwinnex

-The closing price of Newpark Resources Inc. (NYSE: NR) was $3.90 for the day, up 4.00% from the previous closing price of $3.75.
-In other words, the price has increased by $+0.1500 from its previous closing price.
-On the day, 671787 shares were traded.
-NR stock price reached its highest trading level at $4.0400 during the session, while it also had its lowest trading level at $3.7800.
+The closing price of Newpark Resources Inc. (NYSE: NR) was $3.76 for the day, down -0.79% from the previous closing price of $3.79.
+In other words, the price has decreased by -$0.0300 from its previous closing price.
+On the day, 659098 shares were traded.
+NR stock price reached its highest trading level at $3.8100 during the session, while it also had its lowest trading level at $3.6500.

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio